MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: Derivation of physical properties

-where $E$ is the emissivity, $f$ is a correction term to take into account photons reabsorbed or scattered out of the line of sight, and it is a function of temperature, density, and the optical depth $\tau$, and the C/R term (collisional-to-recombination ratio) corrects for the amount of neutral hydrogen and helium atoms excited to higher-energy states due to collisions with free electrons, being function of the ratio of neutral-to-ionized hydrogen density $\xi$.
-Compared to other studies \citep[e.g.][]{Hsyu_PLEK_2020, Aver_Helium_LeoP_2021}, here we do not include any correction for the underlying absorption, as this is already accounted for in our continuum modeling and spectral fitting procedure.
+where $E$ is the emissivity, $\text{``dust model''}$ refers to the \cite{Reddy_AURORA_dust_fcov_2025} formalism already implemented in Sect.~\ref{ssec:te_ne_av}, $f_{\lambda}$ is a correction term to take into account photons reabsorbed or scattered out of the line of sight (function of temperature, density, and optical depth $\tau$), and the collisional-to-recombination ratio (C/R) corrects for the amount of neutral hydrogen and helium atoms excited to higher-energy states due to collisions with free electrons, being a function of the ratio of neutral-to-ionized hydrogen density $\xi$.
+Compared to other studies \citep[e.g.,][]{Hsyu_PLEK_2020, Aver_Helium_LeoP_2021}, here we do not include any corrections for the underlying absorption, as this is already accounted for in our continuum modeling and spectral fitting procedure.

-In our analysis, we consider the following He I transitions: He I $\lambda$4472, $\lambda$4687, $\lambda$4923, $\lambda$5017, $\lambda$6679, $\lambda$7067, $\lambda$7283.
+In our analysis, we consider the following He I transitions: He I $\lambda$4472, $\lambda$4687, $\lambda$4923, $\lambda$5017, $\lambda$6679, $\lambda$7067, $\lambda$7283, and $\lambda$10832 (the latter being particularly sensitive to variations in electron density, see, e.g., \citealt{berg_aurora_helium_2025}).
 In addition, we include the He I$\lambda3889$+H8 complex as an individual emission line, taking into account radiative transfer effects for both transitions.
-We set up a similar MCMC as in Section~\ref{ssec:te_ne_av}, and include hydrogen lines in our modeling too, leaving \Av again as a free parameter; the other free parameters in our model are y$^{+}$, $\tau$, and $\xi$.
-Details about the formalism adopted to include optical depth and collisional-to-recombination corrections, and on the results of the full MCMC run, are provided in Appendix~\ref{sec:appendix_B}.
-From the marginalized posterior distributions we infer an He$^{+}$ abundance y$^{+}$ = 0.074$\substack{+0.004\\ -0.004}$.
-Because of our interpretation of the \HeIIL[4686] emission as primarily stellar in origin, at this stage we do not use its flux to correct for the doubly-ionized helium state, and we assume y$^{+}$ as indicative of the total helium abundance in the gas-phase, while noting that this could more likely represent a lower limit.
+We set up a similar MCMC as in Section~\ref{ssec:te_ne_av}, and include hydrogen lines in our modeling too, leaving again \Av and $f_{cov}$ free to vary; the other free parameters in our model are y$^{+}$, $\tau$, and $\xi$.

+Further details about the formalism adopted to include optical depth and C/R corrections, as well as on the adopted priors and results from the MCMC run, are provided in Appendix~\ref{sec:appendix_B}.
+From marginalized posterior distributions, we infer an He$^{+}$ abundance y$^{+}$ = 0.085$\substack{+0.002\\ -0.002}$.
+Because of our interpretation of the \HeIIL[4686] emission as primarily stellar in origin, we did not use its flux to correct for the doubly-ionized helium state, and we assume $y^{+}$ as indicative of the total helium abundance $y$ in the gas-phase, while noting that this could more likely represent a lower limit.
+Converting this value to the He mass fraction $Y=4y(1 - 20\times \text{O/H})/(1 + 4y)$, we obtain $Y=0.253\pm0.008$, in good agreement with the measurements of local and high-z systems of metallicity comparable to \sourceshort \citep{Aver_Helium_LeoP_2021, berg_aurora_helium_2025}.